 In the U.S., you can apply for/renew a passport or a national ID card at the Embassy of Sweden in Washington DC, or at the Consulate General in New York.

 Please note that a verification of Swedish citizenship is conducted every time you apply for a passport.
 The instructions on this website apply regardless if you apply for a passport for the first time of if you are renewing an existing passport.

-The Consulate General in New York is closed for visitors between March 23 and April 17 due to the coronavirus outbreak.
-We hope to open for visitors on April 20, depending on the ongoing situation.
+The Embassy of Sweden in Washington, DC and the Consulate General in New York are closed for visitors due to the coronavirus outbreak.
+We hope to open for visitors on June 8 depending on the ongoing situation.